flowground/amazonaws-com-iot-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteThingType
-### Deletes the specified thing type.
+> Deletes the specified thing type.
 You cannot delete a thing type if it has things associated with it.
-To delete a thing type, first mark it as deprecated by calling <a>DeprecateThingType</a>, then remove any associated things by calling <a>UpdateThing</a> to change the thing type on any associated thing, and finally use <a>DeleteThingType</a> to delete the thing type.
+To delete a thing type, first mark it as deprecated by calling <a>DeprecateThingType</a>, then remove any associated things by calling <a>UpdateThing</a> to change the thing type on any associated thing, and finally use <a>DeleteThingType</a> to delete the thing type.<br/>

 #### Input Parameters
 * `thingTypeName` - _required_